 Directions:

-- Cook cavatappi according to package instructions; drain and set aside.
+- Cook pasta as package says; drain and set aside.

-- Add bell peppers and cook until tender, then stir in heavy cream and bring to a simmer.
+- Add peppers and cook until they’re tender, then stir in cream and simmer.

 Recipe 4: Cavatappi Mac and Cheese with Breadcrumb Topping